dskaggs/vagrant-centos-lucee/README.md

+***THIS PROJECT IS NO LONGER BEING MAINTAINED.
+Please refer to https://github.com/Ortus-Solutions/vagrant-centos-lucee for an updated/maintained version***

 # Vagrant Lucee Development VM (CentOS / Apache / MySQL / Tomcat / Lucee)
 Vagrant box for local development with CFML and Java